-- Energy used in commercial buildings, vehicles and other forms of transport owned or leased by HSBC and used for business purposes.
-By applying an emission uplift rate, energy used in residential building is also accounted for.
-This includes 100% of emissions from the assets of joint ventures or alliances where HSBC has management control1: - Emissions arising from off-shored operations where HSBC retains control over the outsourced operation via contractual agreement; and - Other business travel including air; rail; fleet; taxi; hire car.
-By applying an emission uplift rate, elements of boat; bus/coach; ferry/junk; tram; and other travel are also included. - Purchased goods and services, and capital goods, obtained from HSBC's upstream supply chain.
-This reporting will take place for the first time in 2022, reporting emissions for 2019, 2020, 2021 and 2022.
+• Energy used in commercial buildings, vehicles and other forms of transport owned or leased by HSBC and used for business purposes.
+By applying an emission uplift rate, energy used in residential buildings is also accounted for.
+This includes 100% of emissions from the assets of joint ventures or alliances where HSBC has management control.
+This differs from the Group's financial reporting which uses the equity method of accounting;

+- Emissions arising from off-shored operations where HSBC retains control over the outsourced operation via contractual agreement; - Other business travel including air; rail; fleet; taxi; hire car.
+By applying an emission uplift rate, elements of boat; bus/coach; ferry/junk; tram; and other travel are also included. - Purchased goods and services, and capital goods, obtained from HSBC's upstream supply chain. - HSBC reports on the categories of Scope 3 emissions that are most relevant to our operations, based on the nature of our business.

-Greenhouse gas emissions from acquisitions and disposals are included and terminated respectively from the date of contractual completion of the transfer of asset ownership/leasehold.
+Greenhouse gas emissions from acquisitions and disposals are included and terminated respectively from the date of contractual completion of the transfer of asset ownership/ leasehold.
 This is consistent with HSBC's financial reporting.
 For acquisitions, where data are not available: estimates are prepared for additions which contribute more than 5% of the Reporting Unit (i.e. country level) annual data.